-- a) prevent a person (eg officer, employee or third party) from engaging in detrimental conduct, or threatening to engage in detrimental conduct; and - b) ensure that a person (eg officer, employee or third party) does not engage in detrimental conduct, or threaten to engage in detrimental conduct, towards an Eligible Whistleblower because the person believes or suspects that the Eligible Whistleblower had made, may make, proposes to make or could make a Protected Disclosure.
+- a) prevent a person (e.g. Workplace Participant or third party) from engaging in detrimental conduct, or threatening to engage in detrimental conduct; and - b) ensure that a person (e.g. Workplace Participant or third party) does not engage in detrimental conduct, or threaten to engage in detrimental conduct, towards an Eligible Whistleblower because the person believes or suspects that the Eligible Whistleblower had made, may make, proposes to make or could make a Protected Disclosure.